How To Shift To A Digital-First Marketing Strategy

 Digital-first marketing isn’t about technology, it’s about consumers.
 When you’ve spent years and years and lots of money and expertise on perfecting something, it can be difficult to all of a sudden find yourself in a position to have to abandon it.

 Such is life for the traditional company in the modern age.
 Maybe you’re a brick and mortar operation; maybe you’ve become known for your consistently hilarious radio or TV spots.
 Don’t get us wrong—people still go to physical stores, buy physical products, listen to and watch content all the time.
 But the mechanisms have changed and for good.

 It’s a digital world, so much so that we don’t even really need to use the word “digital” as a qualifier anymore.
-Our modern technology demands that nearly every interaction a company has with their consumers these days is in some way a digital experience.
+Our modern technology demands that nearly every interaction a company has with its consumers these days is in some way a digital experience.
 Of the 3.75 billion people across the world who are online, 86% will use a mobile phone to go online.
 That means that people aren’t just choosing to be connected—they’re always connected.
 Today, marketing is digital marketing.
 Branding is digital branding.
 Media is digital media.
-And so on and so forth.
+And so on.

 It’s Not Just About Changing Technology…But Changing Behavior

 That doesn’t mean that every company thinks this way, even if that’s not for lack of trying.
 The fact is that it’s incredibly difficult for companies to change how they market and make a change as drastic as becoming digital first.

 But it isn’t only that the digital world has changed individual behavior.
 Every company must consider the behavioral and structural changes it will have to make as an organization itself to ensure a successful transformation into digital-first marketing.
 Because that’s what’s really at the core of becoming a digital-first organization—mindset.
 Thinking digital-first is different and new, and a company will have to adjust many of its departments, roles, and processes to match this new way of thinking.